Don Herbison-Evans (

 Jenny Holmes, Victoria)

-Initially, these caterpillars are pale green with a black tail spike.
+Initially, these caterpillars are pale green.
+There is small harmless horn on the tail which is black at the base and has a pale tip.
 They feed openly by day on their foodplants, which include :

-The moths have a wingspan of up to 7 cm.
+The moths have a wingspan of up to 7 cms.
 The body is brown and cigar-shaped.
 The forewings are brown, and the hind wings are red edged with black.
 The normal resting posture has the hind wings covered.
 They are revealed if the moth is disturbed, as it opens its wings for flight.

 Further reading :